Active colloid with externally induced periodic bipolar motility and its cooperative motion: Multi-particle behavior

-Besides single-particle motion, we also observed formation of clusters of multiple particles, which were then maintained over $100$--$1000$ periods or longer in our dilute system (see Video S3, ESI\dag).
-We focus in particular on clusters of $2$ particles and $3$ particles, called doublets and triplets, respectively.
-Below we characterize structure and dynamics of a doublet and a triplet (Secs.~\ref{sec:doublet} and \ref{sec:triplet}), compare the motion of a constituent particle with that of an isolated particle (Sec.~\ref{sec:comparison}), and discuss the interaction between constituent particles (Sec.\ref{sec:Discussion_M}).
+In the following, we characterize structure and dynamics of a doublet and a triplet (Secs.~\ref{sec:doublet} and \ref{sec:triplet}.), compare the motion of a constituent particle with that of an isolated particle (Sec.~\ref{sec:comparison}), and discuss the interaction between constituent particles (Sec.~\ref{sec:Discussion_M}).